 Clyde Russell is a Reuters columnist.
-The views expressed are his own.
+The views expressed are

 By Clyde Russell